eidelen/DicomToMesh/README.md

 <code>> dicom2mesh -i pathToDicomDirectory -t 557 -o mesh.stl</code>

 Alternatively, one can use an existing 3d mesh as input.
 This is useful if you want to apply only mesh post-processing routines and bypass the time consuming mesh creation step.
-This example imports the former mesh.stl and exports it in the OBJ mesh format.
+This example imports the former mesh.stl, centers it and exports it in the OBJ mesh format.

-<code>> dicom2mesh -i mesh.stl -o newMesh.obj</code>
+<code>> dicom2mesh -i mesh.stl -c -o newMesh.obj</code>

 **Mesh post-processing:** The following example shows different mesh post-processing methods applied to resulting surface mesh out of the marching cubes algorithm.
 In particular, a mesh is reduced by 90% of its original number faces <code>-r 0.9</code>.
 In addition, the mesh is smoothed <code>-s</code> and centred at the coordinate system's origin <code>-c</code>.
 Another helpful function is the removal of small objects - here the removal of every object smaller than 5% of the biggest object <code>-e 0.05</code>.